Where can I find a doctor who knows about Vascular Ehlers-Danlos syndrome, or VEDS?

+It’s important to find a knowledgeable doctor if you have Vascular Ehlers-Danlos Syndrome (VEDS).
 VEDS-specific care is currently a challenge for the community, as not many providers have expertise in caring for an individual with VEDS.

 We recommend contacting our Help & Resource Center to be connected to a knowledgeable care center or physician.